temporalio/documentation/docs/java-versioning.md

 }
 ```

-Later, when all workflows that use the old version are completed, the old branch can be removed.
+Later, when all Workflows that use the old version are completed, the old branch can be removed.

 ```java
 public void processFile(Arguments args) {